-These are the Best TVs you can buy today: Top OLED, LCD, budget, and 8K TVs
+These are the Best TVs you can buy in Fall 2021: Top OLED, LCD, budget, and 8K TVs

 Finding the best TV for yourself means selecting one that satisfies your needs by offering a great visual and usage experience.
 Your budget obviously also plays a big role, but thanks to advancements in TV technology, there are lots of options on the market and affordable TVs can provide a pretty good experience.